Build Strength for Real Life: The Benefits of Functional Fitness

 1. Enhanced Balance and Coordination:

 • Proprioception: Functional exercises improve proprioception, which is your body’s ability to sense its position in space.
-This is crucial for maintaining balance and preventing falls, especially as you age.
+This is important for maintaining balance and preventing falls, especially as you age.

 Functional Fitness Exercises